 Individual endowment funds may be established by the board of trustees or through a restricted gift, and the funds are invested and maintained in perpetuity.

 The board of trustees sets Smith’s annual level of endowment spending from the budget development process.

-In 2015–16, approximately 35 percent of the college’s operating budget was funded from investment return.
+In 2016–17, approximately 37 percent of the college’s operating budget was funded from endowment distribution.
 This support enables the college to provide a premier educational experience, financial aid for students with need and high-quality facilities.

 The college’s endowment spending rate sets a responsible annual contribution to operations while providing a measure of protection against periods of declining returns.
 The spending policy provides that the income distributed per share from the endowment will typically increase by 4 percent annually as long as the resulting amount is more than 4 percent and less than 6 percent of endowment market value.
-For 2015–16, the college’s spending rate, as of the beginning of the fiscal year, was 4.8 percent.
+For 2016–17, the college’s spending rate, as a percentage of beginning market value, was 5.4 percent.
 The spending rate has averaged 4.9 percent over the past decade.

 The college’s bylaws delegate investment responsibility to the Investment Committee of the Board of Trustees.
 “The Investment Committee shall have full power and authority to make decisions related to investments of the College.
 The committee may select and authorize the engagement of such agents, advisers, brokers, and attorneys, as it deems necessary to aid it in the proper discharge of its duties.”
 (Trustees By-laws, 4.7: Investment Committee.)

 The responsibilities of the Investment Committee are to:

 - review and recommend to the board the investment policy and asset allocation of the endowment;

 - approve new asset classes and benchmarks;